 ISSUE 1: THE POWER OF IDEAS - JUNE 2019

 In this first issue LEGO’s Debs Gerrard discusses AI and robots and why ideas are more important than we think, Genius Steals' Faris Yakob reviews nomadic creativity and author David Wethey delves into idea economics.
-And on page 17, Society chief executive, Gemma Greaves, looks back over the past 60 years to explain why It's time to get comfortable with being uncomfortable.
 Read

 In this issue author Glenn Fisher looks at how we pursue our wildest ideas, behavioural psychologist Crawford Hollingworth writes about bravery and the brain, cultural insight expert Natalie Edwards explores toxic positivity and Gemma Greaves talks about her experience of dealing with imposter syndrome.
 We also ask TSB’s Pete Markey what he’s learned from improv comedy.
 Read